-One of the best ways to understand the differences between sales coaching and training is to think about the roles of coaches vs trainers.
-A trainer is someone who initially shows you the way to do something.
-They train you how to complete an objective the correct way.
+One of the best ways to understand the differences between sales coaching and training is to think about the role of a coach vs the role of a trainer.
+A trainer is someone who shows you the way to do something.
+They train you on how to complete an objective in the correct manner.
 A coach, on the other hand, is someone who shows you how to refine your skills.
 They help you improve past the basics.

 For example, think about your favorite sport to play.
 You probably had someone show you the fundamentals at some point, like how to score and where to run.
 They trained you in how the game was played.
 But you also likely had someone who showed you how to develop your game, like how to throw a perfect spiral or run complex plays.
 They coached you to improve your game and get better.